Present Perfect vs Simple Past

 Use the Grammar Checker

-Check your tense-heavy sentences instantly and avoid past/present confusion before you send.
+Check tense-heavy sentences for past/present confusion before you send.